decidim/decidim/.ai/security.md

 - Admin endpoints must verify the admin role per action.
 Do not rely on controller-level filters that can be skipped, and do not assume "only admins can reach this route".
 - Participant actions must verify the current user's relation to the specific resource (author, co-author, etc.).
 Never trust client-supplied IDs for authorization decisions.
 - GraphQL is publicly reachable by default (`/api`).
 Any field exposing a resource must apply the same permission checks as the HTML controllers.
 Never add root-level fields that bypass resource-level permissions.
-- Every permission change requires specs proving that unauthenticated users, wrong-role users, and users from other organizations are denied.
+- Every permission change requires specs testing the intended access policy: assert denials for unauthenticated users, roles, or organizations that the policy denies, and confirm that access succeeds when the policy allows it.

 ## 2. Multi-tenancy (organization boundaries)